Bay Song Press Kit

 Our performances last approximately 30 minutes.
 We perform free of charge as a community service.

-Among our songs are “Spaceship Earth,” “Nature’s Outside Your Door,” “The Butterfly Song,” “Earth Day Celebration,” “Reduce, Reuse, Recycle,” and “The Nature Dance.”
+Among our songs are “Spaceship Earth,” “Nature’s Outside Your Door,” “The Butterfly Song,” “Earth Day Celebration,” “Reduce, Reuse, Recycle,” “The Nature Dance,” “Let’s Read A Story,” and “Reading In The Summer,” and “Rover the Reading Dog.”
 We adjust our song list to the needs of our audience.

 A few years ago, we began writing nature curriculum for children’s summer programs.
 Today, the curriculum is used in over 20 locations in Massachusetts.
 We integrate literacy, music, math and art into this curriculum.
 Another key component is getting kids to go outside and experience nature first hand.

 As a result of our curriculum work, we began writing nature songs.
 We also write literacy songs, as well as other songs that are just plain fun for kids.
 Our songs often embed curriculum content and provide information for parents and caregivers.

 Caring for our planet is of vital concern for everyone.
 Songs are an enjoyable way to get this message to kids, their families, friends and caregivers.
 Spaceship Earth includes 17 environmental songs for school age children and for anyone interested in protecting our planet.

 The songs encourage young people to think of Earth as a spaceship that needs our care.
 Young people are reminded to reduce, reuse, and recycle.
 They learn about habitats, the seasons, life cycles, the web of life, biodiversity, sustainability, watersheds, and the importance of the oceans.
 They hear about environmental heroes, including Rachel Carson.